Scrapper Farrell: Professional football

-Later years
+Later life

 After his playing career ended, Farrell was a teacher in Lebanon, Pennsylvania, and was also an assistant football coach for several years.
 He also coached at Dunmore and Windber where his players included Frank Kush.
 He also served in the Army as a lieutenant during World War II and participated in the Bougainville campaign.

 Farrell was married to Irene Danko Farrell.
 They had two sons (Edward F. Farrell III and Dennis M. Farrell) and two daughters (Catherine and Mary Pat).
 Farrell died in April 1986 at age 70 in Lebanon, Pennsylvania.